raffo93p/sfdx-easy-sources/README.md

 I know that the commands parameters can easily lead to misunderstanding or can be forgotten.
 I'm developing a vscode extension to easily launch the commands, get the parameters, select the resources on which a command must be run.
 But at the moment there is no ETA to finish it.

 ## Release Notes

+### Version 0.7.0
+- **New Feature: `arealigned` command for all metadata types** - Introduced a new validation command that checks if XML and corresponding CSV files are properly aligned.
+This command is available for all supported metadata types (profiles, recordtypes, translations, objecttranslations, etc.) and provides two validation modes:
+  - `--mode string` (default): Performs exact string comparison by temporarily merging CSV files back to XML and comparing the full file content
+  - `--mode logic`: Performs logical comparison at the value level, comparing the actual data structures after parsing
+- **New Feature: `clearempty` command for profiles and permissionsets** - Added the clearempty command for `profiles:clearempty` and `permissionsets:clearempty` that removes empty CSV files and folders from the generated CSV files.
+This command helps clean up the repository by removing unnecessary empty files and directories that may be created during the split process.
+- **Bug Fix: Enhanced `recordtypes:delete` command** - Fixed and improved the delete command for record types.
+Now supports comma-separated notation for both picklist values and picklist entries, providing more flexibility when specifying multiple items to delete.

 ### Version 0.6.0
 - Added `objecttranslations:clearempty` command that removes empty CSV files and folders from the generated CSV files.
 This command helps clean up the repository by removing unnecessary empty files and directories that may be created during the split process.